Summarizes the categories of LSST data products, based on the definitions in the SRD (LPM-17) and DPDD (LSE-163).

 The LSST Data Management System (DMS) is a set of services employing a variety of software components running on computational and networking infrastructure that combine to deliver science data products to the observatory’s users and support observatory operations.
 This document describes the components, their service instances, and their deployment environments as well as the interfaces among them, the rest of the LSST system, and the outside world.

 This document discusses the LSST database system architecture.

-This is the test report for LDM-503-5 (Alert Distribution Validation), an LSST DM level 1 milestone pertaining to the LSST Alert Distribution System.
+This is the test plan and report for LDM-503-5: (Alert Distribution Validation), an LSST level 2 milestone pertaining to the Data Management Subsystem.

 This is the test report for LDM-503-3 (Alert Generation), an LSST DM level 2 milestone pertaining to the LSST Alert Production System.